KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 ## Activation Functions
 **ReLU** - is widely used for its simplicity, computational efficiency, and effectiveness in handling vanishing gradients(Gradients become extremely small) in deep networks.
 [ReLU From Scratch](activation/ReLU.py)

+**SoftMax** - is essential for multi-class classification problems, converting logits(numbers) into probabilities, making it easier to interpret model outputs and compare class scores.
+[SoftMax From Scratch](activation/SoftMax.py)
 ## Calculating Network Error with Loss
 **SOON 🔜  ** Dive into error calculation methods, focusing on categorical cross-entropy loss and accuracy calculations.